You can find an updated CV here

 About

-My research investigates the EU’s trade-environmental policies, namely climate provisions in EU preferential trade agreements and its unilateral instruments.
-I also work on the intersection between international climate and economic governance, in particular, interlinkages between the Paris Agreement and trade policy.
-More broadly, I’m interested in international cooperation, institutional design, regime interactions, climate change politics, and international political economy.
+My research investigates the EU’s trade-climate policies, namely climate-related provisions in the EU’s preferential trade agreements and its unilateral instruments.
+I also work on the intersection between international climate and economic governance, in particular linkages between the Paris Agreement and trade policy.

-In my postdoctoral research, I have extended this focus to the EU’s unilateral trade-environmental instruments, specifically the carbon border adjustment mechanism and the regulation on deforestation-free products, from the perspective of trade partners in the Global South.
-These measures have triggered significant political contestation, which I explore through a mixed-methods, cross-domain approach that moves beyond surface-level variables (e.g., economic impact and strategic discourse) to chart the nuances in Global South partners’ perceptions and contestations of these policies.
-In doing so, I reflect on how the EU might have designed more legitimate instruments and consider the implications for global governance more broadly.
+These measures have triggered immense political contestation, which I explore through a mixed-methods, cross-domain approach that moves beyond surface-level variables (e.g., expected economic impact and strategic discourse) to chart the nuances in Global South countries’ perceptions and contestations of these policies.